 - a list of physical volumes it consists of together with their UUIDs, properties, number of extents and the offset to the start of the first extent in sectors;

 - a list of logical volumes, each item of which consists of a list of logical volume segments with mapping to the list of physical volume segments.

-As LVM stores this information directly on disk sectors instead of separate files, the disks remain readable by LVM after Linux reinstall or in other cases when the root file system is wiped.
+As Logical Volume Manager stores this information directly on disk sectors instead of separate files, the disks remain readable by it after Linux reinstall or in other cases when the root file system is wiped.